 - use the built-in integration with Azure DevOps and GitHub actions to plan, automate, and manage workflows efficiently;

-- streamline training and model deployment pipelines, use CI / CD to simplify retraining, and integrate machine learning easily into existing release processes;
+- streamline model training and model deployment pipelines, use continuous integration / continuous delivery to simplify retraining, and integrate machine learning easily into existing release processes;

 - use advanced data bias analysis to improve model performance over time.